rizveeredwan/working-with-wav-files-in-android/README.md

 byteBuffer.getShort() // will provide the short converted value stored in byteBuffer
 // ByteBuffer automatically handles the sign values and provides the correct output
 ```
 Now, we will talk how, we can read the actual audio data.
-The logic is almost similar which we have discussed upto now.
+The logic is almost similar which we have discussed up to now.
 But, there are some important factor to highlight.
 In, ``BitsPerSample`` field, we get values like 8, 16, etc. Dividing it by 8 (8/8 =1, 16/8 = 2) we get the number of bytes required to read an individual sample.
 So, the whole reading audio data process can be done as follows,
 ```
 public float convertToFloat(byte[] array, int type) { // Another way to convert a byte array to a number, you can also use the previous function
         ByteBuffer buffer = ByteBuffer.wrap(array);